-All course assignments are expected to be completed and submitted to the assigned faculty on the specified due date and time stated by the instructor.
+All course assignments are expected to be completed and submitted to the assigned faculty on the specified due date by 4 p.m., unless otherwise stated by the instructor.
 Absence is not an acceptable excuse for a late assignment.

 Clinical